alisonglima/GitHubAntiCorruptionAPI/README.md

 ## Arquitetura

-A arquitetura do projeto segue os princípios do SOLID (SRP, OCP, LSP, ISP, DIP) e utiliza as seguintes tecnologias:
+A arquitetura do projeto segue os princípios do SOLID e utiliza as seguintes tecnologias:

 - .NET 6
 - ASP.NET Core